cython/cython/docs/src/tutorial/cdef_classes.rst

 This does slightly more than providing a python wrapper for a cdef
 method: unlike a cdef method, a cpdef method is fully overridable by methods and instance attributes in Python subclasses.
-It adds a little calling overhead compared to a cdef method.
+This adds a little calling overhead compared to a cdef method.

 To make the class definitions visible to other modules, and thus allow for